Event Rules & Guidelines

-- Any participant who has been found by a course marshal, event official or surveillance equipment to have gained an unfair advantage by intentionally shortening the route of the race (“cutting the course”) shall be immediately disqualified from the event.
+- Any participant who has been found by a course marshal, event official or surveillance equipment to have gained an unfair advantage by intentionally shortening the race route (“cutting the course”) shall be immediately disqualified from the event.

 - A participant who has received any assistance whatsoever from any other person may be disqualified by the event.
-“Assistance” includes without limitation the conveying of advice, information or direct or indirect help to an athlete by any means, including technical communication devices.
-It also includes pacing in running or walking events by persons not participating in the event.
+“Assistance” includes without limitation the conveying of advice, information or direct or indirect help to an athlete by any means, including electronic communication devices.
+It also includes pacing by persons not officially participating in the event.
 It does not include participation of an officially designated pacesetter in the race, provided such pacesetters start in the event.

-- Any person who participates in the event without a current official event bib number or timing device or a bib not officially assigned to him/her is subject to removal and disqualification from future events.
+- Any person who participates in the event without a current official event bib number or timing device, or a bib number or timing device not officially assigned to him/her, is subject to removal and disqualification from future events.